-R Gallery (2027 Broadway, Boulder) will stage a complete exhibition of the cinematic art from January 21 to February 21.
-The show will be available at the gallery and online.
-You can read artists statements when you view the shows.
+R Gallery (2027 Broadway, Boulder) staged a complete exhibition of the cinematic art from January 21 to February 21.
+The show was available at the gallery and online.

 A Taste of Sky

 Natalie Brey is a fine artist living in Boulder, Colorado.
 She works in oil and mixed media.
-Learn more about The Watcherhere.
+Learn more about The Watcher.